SWOSSAA CONSTITUTION

 8.1 -- Structure

-members: normally the President, the First Vice-President and the Second
+three (3) members: normally the President, the First Vice-President and the

-interest arise or a member is unable to attend, a member’s place on the Board
+of interest arise or a member is unable to attend, a member’s place on the

-shall be taken by the Secretary-Treasurer or another member of the Board of
+Board shall be taken by the Secretary-Treasurer or another member of the Board

 8.2 -- Meetings